Lush Forests With Pacific Sunset Views And Luxury Living

-My report from last week looked at the city of Puerto Vallarta (PV), including its famous Centro and Romantic Zones.
+My earlier report looked at the city of Puerto Vallarta (PV), including its famous Centro and Romantic Zones.
 This is the most popular area of PV, and it’s perfect for some expats and entrepreneurs… but it’s not for everyone.
 Some will find it too noisy, bustling, and touristy to provide the atmosphere you may be looking for.

 But outside the town proper, situated in a thick, tropical forest, you’ll find cooler temperatures and a peaceful, relatively tranquil setting.

 Head South From The Romantic Zone For Peace And Tranquility

 The areas south of the Romantic Zone are collectively known as Vallarta South, which includes the prestigious areas of Amapas, Conchas Chinas, and Mismaloya.
 This area is known for its treed, quiet setting, cooler temperatures, and luxury properties… not to mention some of the best views I’ve seen anywhere, at any price.

 Just to refresh your memory, here’s another look at the area map I used earlier.

 Puerto Vallarta offers different sectors with different lifestyles

 Amapas lies just south of Puerto Vallarta proper, between Alta Vista to the north and Conchas Chinas to the south.
 It’s in a lush, green, almost-jungle setting, and the sharp hillside makes for some dramatic views.